 • Write unit and integration tests.

-When looking to hire JavaScript developers, preselect people with the following list of technical competencies:
+When hiring JavaScript developers, you can preselect people with the following list of technical competencies:

 • Degree in Computer Science, Computer Engineering, or a related field;

-• Proficiency in CSS, HTML, and JavaScript frameworks and libraries;
+• Strong HTML and CSS skills, plus modern JavaScript frameworks and libraries;

 • Experience with databases like MySQL, MongoDB, SQLite, etc.;